rohitsupekar/self-docker-k8s/readme.md

 - `WORKDIR` to change working directory, avoid using `RUN cd /path/to/dir`
 - `COPY` to copy files from build source to the image
 - Required commands such as `EXPOSE` and `CMD` need not be in the Dockerfile if the base image has those commands

+### Pruning
+- `docker image prune` cleans up "dangling images"
+- `docker system prune` cleans up everything
+- `docker image prune -a` will remove all images you aren't using
+- `docker system df` to see space usage

+## Container lifetime and persistent data

+- Containers are usually immutable and ephemeral
+- "immutable infrastructure": only re-deploy containers, never change
+- "Separation of concerns": unique data can be recycled/reused while re-deploy the application binaries in the container
+- This unique data is called "persistent data".
+Two ways:
+  - Volumes: make a special location outside the container UFS.
+Volumes need a special cleanup, just deleting the container is not enough!
+  - Bind mounts: link container volume path to host path

+### Persistent Data: Volumes

+- `VOLUME`: command to create a new volume.
+If this is used
+- `docker volume ls` lists all the volumnes
+- `docker volume inspect <volumne-name>` gives metadata to find where these data are on the host
+- For usefriendly behavior, use named volumes.
+Use this as `docker container run -d --name <container-name> -v <volume-name>:<volume-path> <image-name>` [reminder: `-d` is `-detached` for running container in the background]
+- When creating a new container, if an already existing volume path is used, docker won't create a new volume but will reuse the already existing one
+- `docker volume create` to create a volume ahead of time outside the Dockerfile

+### Persistent Data: Bind Mounting

+- Maps host files or directory to those of the container
+- Can't use in Dockerfile, must be used with `docker container run`
+- `docker container run -v <host-path>:<container-path>` to specify the bind mount.
+The `host-path` can be something like `/Users/asdf/path/to/dir`.
+- This is great for local development since one can change files on the host, while the container is running.
+It will be able to see and read in those changes.
+One does not need to go into the bash shell of the container.